-NOTE: It is our priority to make sure the well-being of our guests and our staff is safeguarded.
-Given the changing public health situation with COVID-19, we will follow the current guidance from the State of Vermont and the CDC as to the size of group tours we may accommodate onsite.
-Please contact us for current information.
+NOTE: Given the changing public health situation with COVID-19, we will follow the current guidance from the State of Vermont and the CDC as to the size of group tours we may accommodate onsite.
+It is our priority to make sure the well-being of our guests and our staff is safeguarded.

-Engaging programs with our livestock or on a specific theme, sleigh or wagon rides, and/or hands-on activities can be arranged especially for your group for an additional fee – please inquire when reserving!
+Engaging programs with groups, including animal encounters and hands-on activities can be arranged especially for your group for an additional fee – please inquire when reserving!

 The visitor center, livestock barns, and farm life exhibits are fully accessible.
 The 1890 Farm Manager’s House is partially accessible; some individuals may need assistance up the soft surface walkway and ramp; interior doors are 30″ wide.
 Restrooms are fully accessible.
 Wheelchairs are available upon request.